Table of Contents

 Maintaining a diet rich in calcium and vitamin D is essential for people with osteoporosis.

-These nutrients not only support overall bone health but also contribute to oral health by maintaining the integrity of teeth and supporting jawbone density.
+These nutrients support overall bone health and oral health by maintaining tooth integrity and jawbone density.

 3. Medications